SETI/rms-opus/opus/application/apps/help/api_guide.md

 <h3 id="querytypes">Query Types</h3>

 When performing a search, all string and some range fields may have an additional "query type" (_qtype_) that describes how the search should be performed.
-The query type is specified by including `qtype-<slug>=value` as a search parameter.
-Note that the slug is always specified without a (`1` or `2`) suffix, even if the search requires suffixes for minimum and maximum vales.
+The query type is specified by including `qtype-<searchid>=value` as a search parameter.
+Note that the `search_id` is always specified without a (`1` or `2`) suffix, even if the search requires suffixes for minimum and maximum vales.
 This is because the qtype applies to the entire search field, not to the minimum or maximum values separately.
 The details of the qtypes associated with each field type are given below.

 #### String Fields